himanibirhade/Sample_PDF_Viewer_Application/Sample PDF Viewer Installation Guide.md

 This section describes how to run the installer for the PDF Viewer.

 To run the PDF Viewer installer:
-1. Navigate to the folder where the `PDFViewerInstaller.exe` for PDF Viewer was downloaded.
+1. Navigate to the folder where the `PDFViewerInstaller.exe` installer was downloaded.
 2. Run the `PDFViewerInstaller.exe` file.
 The `Welcome to the PDF Viewer Installation Wizard` screen appears.

 ### Configuring the Installation Settings